v-dem/queasy-config/README.md

 ### Configuration formats and usage

 Configuration factory detects config file format and tries to find a loader.
 When it is found, it is to be created and initialized.
-It's possible to register custom config formats.
+It's possible to register custom config formats (or override existing).

 #### PHP